hkuchampudi/gab-server/README.md

 # Gift of Asynchronous Babble (GAB) Server

 ## Introduction
-This repository is a "fork" of the original GAB server code designed by William Oropallo at the University of South Florida.
+This repository is a "fork" of the original GAB server code designed by William Oropallo at the University of South Florida for CIS 4930: Advanced Javascript.
 This repository makes minimal changes to the original server code so that it can be deployed in a testing environment on [Heroku](https://gab-server.herokuapp.com/).

 The original README bundled with the application was renamed to `README_original.md`.